 - (h) HE providers shall facilitate and encourage feedback from international learners on the delivery of any supports and services.
-This includes informing learners about complaints processes for these services. - (i) Institutional approaches to quality assuring student services and supports will include all students, including international students.
+This includes informing learners about complaints processes for these services. - (i) Institutional approaches to quality assuring learner services and supports will include all learners, including international learners.